khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - Data-loss potential - Low.
 Multi-AZ provides fault tolerance for every scenario, including hardware-related issues.
   - Performance impact - Low.
 Of the available options, Multi-AZ provides the fastest time to recovery, because there is no manual procedure to follow after the process is implemented.
   - Cost - Low to high.
 Multi-AZ is the lowest-cost option.
 Use Multi-AZ when you can't risk losing data because of hardware failure or you can't afford the downtime required by other options in your response to an outage.
+- Amazon RDS supports Multi-AZ deployments for Microsoft SQL Server by using either SQL Server Database Mirroring (DBM) or Always On Availability Groups (AGs).
+Amazon RDS monitors and maintains the health of your Multi-AZ deployment.
+If problems occur, Amazon RDS automatically repairs unhealthy database instances, reestablishes synchronization, and initiates failovers.
+- Multi-AZ deployments provide increased availability, data durability, and fault tolerance for database instances.
+In the event of planned database maintenance or unplanned service disruption, Amazon RDS automatically fails over to the up-to-date secondary database instance.
+- This functionality lets database operations resume quickly without manual intervention.
+- The primary and standby instances use the same endpoint, whose physical network address transitions to the secondary replica as part of the failover process.
+You don't have to reconfigure your application when a failover occurs.

 ## Aurora